Substance abuse: DSM

 The fifth edition of the DSM (DSM-5), was released in 2013, and it revisited this terminology.
 The principal change was a transition from the abuse-dependence terminology.
-In the DSM-IV era, abuse was seen as an early form or less hazardous form of the disease characterized with the dependence criteria.
-However, the APA's dependence term does not mean that physiologic dependence is present but rather means that a disease state is present, one that most would likely refer to as an addicted state.
+In the DSM-IV era, abuse was seen as an early form or less hazardous form of the disease characterized by the dependence criteria.
+However, the APA's dependence term does not mean that physiologic dependence is present, but rather means that a disease state is present, one that most would likely refer to as an addicted state.
 Many involved recognize that the terminology has often led to confusion, both within the medical community and with the general public.
 The American Psychiatric Association requested input as to how the terminology of this illness should be altered as it moves forward with DSM-5 discussions.
 In the DSM-5, substance abuse and substance dependence have been merged into the category of substance use disorders and they no longer exist as individual concepts.
-While substance abuse and dependence were either present or not, substance use disorder has three levels of severity: mild, moderate and severe.
+While substance abuse and dependence were either present or not, substance use disorder has three levels of severity: mild, moderate, and severe.